 Juhi: Last year we had Prashant Miranda hand paint the maps of London and Mumbai for The City Story.
 These prints are very precious to us since they were the first commissioned pieces for The City Story and Prashant did a spectacular job with them.
 His attention to detail + flair with color is remarkable.
 The maps make for great collectibles/gifts.

 Art Maps illustrated by Prashant Miranda for The City Story available at Kulture Shop

 Juhi: Yes.
 We’re excited to add new merchandise to our Kulture Shop store every two months and we’re already working on the next product.

-As promised, here are some recommendations from The City Story team from their repository of fantastic experiences in London & Mumbai.
+*As promised, here are recommendations by The City Story from their repository of fantastic experiences in London and Mumbai.